This guide was updated on November 30, 2019.

-San Francisco is an iconic city for the queer community as a pioneer and battle ground for LGBT rights.
-Filled with queer history, a free-spirited vibes and currently one of top tech hotspots in the country, it welcomes a mix of travelers and dwellers that help create its diverse, come-as-you-are, laidback attitude.
+San Francisco is an iconic city for the queer community as a pioneer and battleground for LGBT rights.
+Filled with queer history, free-spirited vibes and currently one of the top tech hotspots in the country, it welcomes a mix of travelers and dwellers that help create its diverse, come-as-you-are, laidback attitude.
 Nowadays, its gay population per capita is one of the highest in the world.
 Though it may be the most expensive city to live in in the US, it’s certainly at least worth a visit – though surely, you’ll want to stay!

 Surprisingly, San Francisco isn’t even in the top 10 of the most populous US cities (it’s ranked 13th), but its reputation and personality make it feel much larger.
 Still, the compact city only covers 47 square miles and has great public transit expelling the need for a car.
 Many San Franciscans walk, bike, car share and use public transit to get where they need to go.
 Download one of the many transit apps to help you navigate the Muni system (San Francisco Municipal Railway).
-San Francisco is a city of microclimates making predicting the weather near impossible.
+San Francisco is a city of microclimates making predicting the weather nearly impossible.
 Still, the warmest months to visit tend to be September and October while the coldest are December and January.
 If you’re looking to get spectacular views of the city skyline or the Golden Gate Bridge, be sure to note that June, July and August are the foggiest months.
 In fact, August is known locally as “Fogust”.

 Transportation & Airport Transfer

-Gay Hotels & Gay Friendly Accommodation in San Francisco
+Gay Hotels in San Francisco

 Cova Hotel – an LGBT-owned boutique hotel in the heart of downtown.
 It offers an on-site restaurant, fitness center and complimentary shuttle service.
 Floor-to-ceiling windows give spectacular views of the city skyline from the room or views can be enjoyed from the rooftop terrace. (rates start at $200 – $250)